 - These compressors feature low pressure and high temperature audible and visual alarms.

 - They operate quietly and have a high output flow, which is especially beneficial for medical centers with high demand.

 - It is also important for these machines to have a clear user interface.
-The same applies with feature bright lamps that signify power, alarms, and air source.
+The same applies to feature bright lamps that signify power, alarms, and air sources.